seagalputra/vault/README.md

 ## Example Request

-You can use the `sample-request.json` along with `client.py` to make request to the application or if you want to write your own request, here's the request specification.
+You can use the `sample_test.txt` along with `client.py` to make request to the application or if you want to write your own request, here's the request specification.

 ```json
 {